Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Discussion

 \emph{Alternative initialization schemes.} The spectral method considered in this paper is certainly not the only choice for initialization purposes.
 For example, an interesting alternative is the simple linear estimator studied in \cite{Plan:2017}:

 By using the moment calculations in \cite[Proposition 1.1]{Plan:2017} and bounding high-order moments, one can easily obtain that

 where $s$ and $z$ are the random variables defined in \eref{sy}.

 Recall the function $g(s)$ introduced in \eref{g_func} and our discussions thereafter, where we point out that the spectral method is not suitable for acquisition models for which $g(s)$ is an odd function plus a constant.
 Such cases will pose no problem for the linear estimator in \eref{linear_estimator}.
-However, it is interesting to note that the linear estimator will be ineffective when $g(s)$ is an even function (as is the case in phase retrieval for which the spectral method was originally developed.)
+However, it is interesting to note that the linear estimator will be ineffective when $g(s)$ is an even function, as is the case in phase retrieval.
 To see this, we note that $\mathbb{E} zs = \mathbb{E} g(s)s = 0$ when $g(s)$ is even.
 It then follows from \eref{linear_asymp} that the linear estimator will be asymptotically uncorrelated with the target signal $\vxi_n$.

 For cases where the function $g(s)$ is neither odd nor even, the choice between the spectral method and the linear estimator is not as clear-cut.
 The spectral method exhibits phase transition behaviors with its estimates in the uncorrelated phase at small values of $\alpha$.
 In contrast, as shown in \eref{linear_asymp}, the performance of the linear estimator increases as a monotonic function of $\alpha$.
 As a result, in the regime of very small $\alpha$, the linear estimator will be preferable.
 For (moderately) larger values of $\alpha$, the comparison between the spectral method and the linear estimator cannot be easily made, as their performance also depends on the preprocessing function $\mathcal{T}(\cdot)$ used in \eref{D_mtx} and \eref{linear_estimator}.
-Thus, an interesting avenue for future research is the optimal design of $\mathcal{T}(\cdot)$.

 \emph{The incorporation of priors.} In this work, we assume that the target signal $\vxi_n$ is an arbitrary unknown (deterministic) signal.
-In many applications, the underlying signals satisfy additional constraints (such as sparsity.)
+In many applications, the underlying signals satisfy additional constraints (such as sparsity).
 In \cite{Plan:2017}, the authors considered a two-step scheme, where the initial linear estimate given in \eref{linear_estimator} is further projected onto a set which encapsulates one's prior knowledge about $\vxi$.
 It will be interesting to consider and analyze similar projection schemes for the estimates obtained by the spectral method.

 \emph{Universality and more realistic sensing vectors.} Our asymptotic analysis assumes that the sensing vectors are real-valued i.i.d.
 Gaussian random vectors.
 Numerical simulations seem to suggest that the theoretical predictions given in Theorem~\ref{thm:cos2} remain valid for more general random measurement ensembles and for complex-valued sensing vectors.
 To demonstrate this, we show in \fref{universality} the results of applying the spectral method to estimate a $64 \times 64$ \emph{cameraman} image from phaseless measurements under Poisson noise: